chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 In the next example, we'll see how you can create a distroless WordPress runtime for your production environment.

 ## Example 3: Using the Distroless Variant of the WordPress Image
-This demo uses a multi-stage Docker build to create a final Distroless image to improve overall security.
-The Distroless image contains the necessary dependencies to run WordPress and won't allow for new package installations or shell access, reducing the image attack surface.
+This demo uses a multi-stage Docker build to create a final distroless image to improve overall security.
+The distroless image contains the necessary dependencies to run WordPress and won't allow for new package installations or shell access, reducing the image attack surface.

 The main difference here is that we're calling the entrypoint script at **build time** instead of run time.
 This is done to ensure the image is self-contained and doesn't rely on volumes set up within the host machine in order to work.
 Any customizations should be included in the `wp-content` folder that will be copied to the image at build time.
 Although this increases final image size due to the inclusion of custom content at build time, it limits what can be changed or added to the image once it's built.

-This demo includes a theme ([cue](https://wordpress.org/themes/cue/), a simple blogging theme) and a plugin ([imsanity](https://wordpress.org/plugins/imsanity/), a popular plugin used to resize images) to demonstrate how to include custom content in the image.
+This demo includes a theme ([Cue](https://wordpress.org/themes/cue/), a simple blogging theme) and a plugin ([Imsanity](https://wordpress.org/plugins/imsanity/), a popular plugin used to resize images) to demonstrate how to include custom content in the image.

 Navigate to the `03-distroless` directory to follow along.
-This is how the Dockerfile included in this directory looks like:
+This is what the Dockerfile included in this directory looks like:

 ```Dockerfile
 FROM cgr.dev/chainguard/wordpress:latest-dev as builder